ECTS credit system in czech universities – credit transfer and accumulation

 If you have received a credit, you are given credits.
 For subjects that end with an exam, you can get a grade depending on the success of the exam.
 If you have not passed the exam, you get a grade of four, then you will have to study this subject again next semester.
 If you get a higher score, then you are given credits.

-See also Documents of a foreign student in the Czech Republic and on courses
+See also Assessment of knowledge in the Czech Republic – scores and grades

 What grades do students get in the Czech Republic on exams